darja0/PepperKinematics/README.md

 ## Files Description

-`forward_kinematics.py`	        - functions for computing end-effector positions from joint angles
+`forward_kinematics.py`	        - functions for computing end-effector positions from joint angles for the head, arms, and torso

 `hip_knee_pairs.py`	  - dictionary for estimated values for the KneePitch and HipPitch relationship

-`inverse_kinematics.py`	        - functions for computing joint angles from end-effector positions
+`inverse_kinematics.py`	        - functions for computing joint angles from end-effector positions for the head, arms, and torso

 `math_functions.py`     - functions for computing rotation and transformation matrices